maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The purpose of the interface's ***updateInstanceLedgerStatus*** operation is to allow service providers to further register a provided service Instance to the MSR global ledger, if that functionality is supported.
-The operation is implemented following the REST methodology and receives as input the ID of the Instance of which the global registration status will be updated, as well as the new applicable LedgerRequestStatus value.
+The operation is implemented following the REST methodology using a PUT HTTP method.
+It receives as input the ID of the Instance of which the global registration status will be updated, as well as the new applicable LedgerRequestStatus value.
 The MSR will respond with the outcome of the update operation, if successful or not.

 #### Operation Functionality
 <!--